 Summary

-This module helps understand and learn the basic concepts of different password attacks.
-We will cover the following topics in this module:
+This module is designed to help you understand and learn the basic concepts of different password attacks.
+Some of the key topics include:

 - Theory of Protection